What is a Tamr ID?

 There are numerous reasons why persistent identifiers are useful.

-- Persistent identifiers are unambiguous: In database systems, we deal with records about many different things: a product, a person, a transaction, a supplier, a contact, and the list goes on.
+- Persistent identifiers are unambiguous: In database systems, we deal with records about many different things: a person, a supplier, an organization, and the list goes on.
 And, we have many different ways of referring to those records.
 But these identifiers leave room for ambiguity.
 For example, are Tamr and Tamr, Inc. the same company?
-Whereas a human can often discern the correct record based on context, it is difficult for a computer to correctly interpret the context.
+A human can often discern the correct record based on context, but it is more difficult for a machine to correctly interpret the context without appropriate training and feedback.

-- Persistent identifiers are persistent: Companies and people can and will change names.
-It’s also possible that the same product might have a different product code in SAP vs Oracle systems.
-But with a persistent identifier, you can track the same entity over time, be it a company, a person, a product, and so on.
-And the persistent identifier should stay the same over time.
+- Persistent identifiers are… well… persistent: Companies and people can and will change names.
+It’s also possible that the same product might have a different product code in a company’s systems, such as SAP vs Oracle.
+But with a persistent identifier, organizations can connect entities across sources so it’s easy to track data lineage and provenance, providing insight into the data’s history as it changes.

-Why is it Hard to Establish Persistent Identifiers?
+Why is it Hard to Establish and Maintain Persistent Identifiers?

 How Does Tamr Manage Persistent Identifiers?